On the quasi-uniformity properties of quasi-Monte Carlo point sets and sequences -- Part I: Lattices and Kronecker sequences: The main results

-\paragraph{Rank-1 lattice point sets in dimension two.} We study the quasi-uniformity of rank-1 lattice point sets $P((1,g), N) \subseteq [0,1)^2$ for certain $g \in \{1, 2, \ldots, N-1\}$.
+We study the quasi-uniformity of rank-1 lattice point sets $P((1,g), N) \subseteq [0,1)^2$ for certain $g \in \{1, 2, \ldots, N-1\}$.
 In order to study the covering and separation radii of such lattice point sets, we need to bound the successive minima; see Section~\ref{sec:lat}.
 The candidates of a shortest vector of a planar lattice generated by an integer matrix are given by the continued fraction of $g/N$; see \cite{eisenbrand2001short}.
 Considering all candidates, we can show a bound on the mesh ratio.
 For the sake of completeness, we provide a full proof.
 Before we do so, we provide some background on continued fraction expansions.

 A continued fraction represents a positive real number $x$ in the form

 where $a_0, a_1, a_2, a_3, \dots$ are positive integers.
 The $n$-th convergent of $x$ is given by $r_n = [a_0;a_1,\dots,a_n] = p_n/q_n$ with $\gcd(p_n,q_n)=1$, where $p_n$ and $q_n$ can be computed recursively